 No matter whether you’re in a committed relationship or a series of uncommitted ones, your likelihood of breeding (intentionally or accidentally) is swiftly approaching 100%.
 You can barely walk across a room without knocking fragile objects to the ground, yet society expects you to keep an organism alive for at least a couple decades – from changing its diapers to paying a quarter-million dollars on its college education – at which point, your offspring will take drunken snapshots that will nix any chance of holding political office.

-You don’t look drastically older at twenty-nine than you did at twenty.
+You don’t look drastically older at 29 than you did at 20.
 A few pounds extra, sure.
 A few gray hairs, maybe.
-But the next ten years are going to absolutely ravage your appearance.
+But the next 10 years are going to absolutely ravage your appearance.
 Forget your 401(k); open a plastic surgery savings account now to insure against your soon-to-be-ghoulish face.

 Oh, did you want to play sports professionally?
 There’s a reason why most athletes retire in their mid-thirties; your back won’t feel so great in the morning.
 Which is just one example of how…

 Quick, name your favorite musician!
-Chances are they had their artistic/commercial breakthroughs long before thirty – and if you answered Kurt Cobain, Jimi Hendrix or Amy Winehouse, they didn’t even live until thirty.
+Chances are they had their artistic/commercial breakthroughs long before 30 – and if you answered Kurt Cobain, Jimi Hendrix or Amy Winehouse, they didn’t even live until 30.

 You can suffer for your art when you’re young, childless, and in good health, but you can’t subsist on ramen forever.
-If you aren’t a rock star by thirty, it’s sadly time for grad school.
-(Or to commit suicide like Cobain, which is less tedious/painful than earning a law degree.)
+If you aren’t a rock star by 30, it’s sadly time for grad school, which might be worse than how Cobain/Hendrix/Winehouse went out.